Side hustles have gained an amazing amount of traction in recent years, and with good reason.

 1. Locums Work – A Physician’s Favorite Side Hustle

-Choosing to add locums work into your schedule can be challenging, but can have enormous benefits to you.
-If you’re thinking of adding this as your side gig, make sure you double-check your contract.
-There are some contracts that don’t permit you to work outside your hospital.
-But if you don’t have these limitations, then you owe it to yourself to consider locums.
+If you’re thinking of adding this as your side gig, make sure you double-check your contract as some contracts don’t permit you to work outside your hospital.

-Taking on locums work can have immediate benefits.
-First and foremost, the money you can earn can be lucrative.
-Not only are you paid a higher hourly rate (which you can negotiate), but you can also be provided benefits such as mileage, travel, meals, and lodging.
+Taking on locum tenens work can have immediate benefits.
+First and foremost, the money you earn can be lucrative.
+Not only are you paid a higher hourly rate, but you can also get benefits such as mileage, travel, meals, and lodging.

 How to Get Started in Locums Work

-Malpractice insurance will almost always be handled by the agency who is hiring you, which is one less issue you have to worry about.
+Malpractice insurance will almost always be handled by the agency that is hiring you.
 Hopefully, you have your personal, long-term disability policy in place already.
-You’ll be covered under your policy while you’re working locums (one of several benefits to having your own long-term disability policy).
+You’ll be covered under your policy while you’re working locums.

-You can also go through the credentialing process with more than one agency if you choose.
-This will help increase your chances of picking up locums work and finding something to fit on your terms.
+You should also be aware that the credentialing process can take weeks.
+You can also go through the credentialing process with more than one agency to help increase your chances of picking up locums work and finding something to fit your terms.

 2. Expert Medical Witness Work

-Being an expert medical witness is perfect for those of you who are involved in the community and like networking.
+Being an expert medical witness is perfect if you’re involved in the community and like networking.
 But unlike other side hustles, it takes time to build the connections necessary so you’ll be the first one an attorney chooses to call.